 The revenue that we make from Booking.com, Agoda.com, and Hotels.com is difficult to determine because we don’t get paid until the person actually stays at the hotel.
 And people very often make travel changes and cancel their booking.
-Last year we averaged about
+Currently we are averaging about

 Secret #8: Human Resources Consulting

 Did you know that before I became an Instagram model (sarcasm), I was a Human Resources Business Partner?
 I hired people and fired people and did manager and employee coaching and generally made sure that all human resource practices were ethical and legal.

 So I made a few connections in my 10-ish years in the business and occasionally get calls from people I’ve worked with in the past or people who have been referred to me.
 I’ve worked with both businesses and job seekers while on the road.
 The time difference is difficult but I put in early mornings and late evenings.

 When I work with businesses I charge $100/hour.
 And when I work with individuals to help them with their resumes and job search I charge $50/hour.
 This work is far less consistent, but when I do get a consulting job it really helps in funding our adventures.

 Nick’s pre-photographer career was in software sales so consulting work really isn’t an option for him.
 But while I’m consulting he makes me coffee and rubs my shoulders and then spends all of my hard-earned money.

 How We Afford to Travel: The Raw Numbers

 Okay, so I outlined all of our sources of revenue above, and here’s how it all shakes out.